Back to the Learning Center

 If your spouse predeceased you, it is possible that another individual was named administrator of his estate.
 Fortunately, you may be able to go about removing an administrator and having yourself appointed instead – if you are of higher priority as determined by the California probate code.
 The process may take time, however, and should not be delayed.

-An overview of steps to take in Removing an Administrator of your deceased spouse’s estate:
+Removing an Administrator of your deceased spouse’s estate

 • First of all, contact a probate litigation lawyer for guidance through the administrator removal process.